-An extension of the popular My Father blend by José “Don Pepín” García, the new blend is different then the My Father Cigars Inc. and they will be available in three sizes: Churchill (7 x 50), Petit Robusto (4 1/2 x 50) and a Toro (6 x 52).
-They are expected to cost $12.20, $7.00 and $11.30 respectively.
+An extension of the popular My Father blend by José “Don Pepín” García, the new blend is different than the regular My Father line.
+It will be available in three sizes: Churchill (7 x 50), Petit Robusto (4 1/2 x 50) and a Toro (6 x 52), with MSRPs expected to be $12.20, $7.00 and $11.30 respectively.

 It is definitely a medium cigar with a bit of pepper for the whole smoke, but not enough to bump it into the strong category.
 Total smoking time was one hour 30 minutes, which is a fairly long smoke for such a small stick.
 The draw was perfect for the entire smoke, just a bit of resistance, which I love, and the burn was fine.
 There was also a lot of very dense smoke.